A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

 respectively. \qedd \end{definition}

 As in Section~\ref{sec:one:complex}, for every $a \in \A$ we fix a direction.
 Similarly, for every $s \in \setS$, we fix an orientation.
-Namely, letting $\A_s$ be the set of edges adjacent to the face $s$, we associate an oriented boundary to $s$ that consists of the directed edges $\alpha(a) \cdot a$, $a \in \A_s$, where $\alpha(a) = +1$ if the direction of $a$ is the same as the oriented boundary and $\alpha = -1$ otherwise.
+Namely, letting $\A_s$ be the set of edges adjacent to the face $s$, we associate an orientation of $s$ which refers to traversing the edges in $\A_s$ in some direction (clockwise or counter-clockwise).
+The boundary of $s$ is defined as the weighted sum of the edges in $\A_s$, where the weight of an edge depends on the relative direction of the edge w.r.t. to the chosen orientation of $s$.

 \begin{definition} The boundary operator $\partial_1: C_1 \to C_0$, which maps $1$-chains to $0$-chains, is defined to be the (unique) linear map which satisfies

 The boundary operator $\partial_2: C_2 \to C_1$, which maps $2$-chains to $1$-chains, is defined to be the (unique) linear map which satisfies